syntasso/promise-observability/README.md

 kubectl apply -f https://raw.githubusercontent.com/syntasso/promise-observability/main/resource-request.yaml
 ```

 This will create an instance of Promethues and Grafana on the targeted worker cluster.
+This may take a few minutes.

 ## Accessing UI